erinmikailstaples/ghost-tools/README.md

 <h1 align="center">Howdy there, I'm Erin Mikail Staples.</h1>
 <h4 align="center">I'm a technical educator, developer advocate, standup comedian, and coconut lacroix enthusiast.

-<h4 align="center">I'm currently a developer experience engineer at LaunchDarkly with a focus on technical education, product development + open source.<br>
+<h4 align="center">I'm currently a developer experience engineer at LaunchDarkly (as of 11/6) with a focus on technical education, product development + open source.<br>
 <br>
 You can learn more about me by visiting my site at <a href="https://erin.cool">erin.cool</a>